molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

   - A function that takes x, y and z as arguments and returns their product.
-  - A function that returns the correlation of all columns of FHS data with BMI.
+  - A function that returns the correlation of all variables in the FHS data with BMI.
   - A function that associates all variables in the FHS data with age (hint: use `lm` instead of `glm`)